Welcome to Aberlady Open Studios

 Photography

 I am a photographer using mostly a large format camera with transparency film.
 Reflecting on my aims early on, I summed them up with the phrase: I make images with the landscape not of it.
 Much of my work has been in the Highlands and especially in Glen Etive.
 I aim to make images capable of various levels of interpretation.
+75% of all my proceeds will be donated to the RNLI.

 Olive McIntosh knitted jumper